smmbll/smmbll.github.io/_posts/2016-11-09-not-my-america.md

 author: Lion Summerbell
 type: essay
 ---
 I don’t need to ask what happened.
 There is plenty of that on the way, plenty of hair-tearing, plenty of finger-pointing, plenty of doomsaying–this is America, after all.
-This was the Democratic Party getting it very, very wrong, just as much as it was America letting out a very deep and very dark howl.

-But I think something less savory is at play here.
-I think what we need, but what we’re unlikely to get, is nostra culpa.
-Because I think that the real truth is that we on the Democratic side of the aisle are to blame.
-We got it completely wrong–everyone of us who believed that our view of America was indistinguishable from America itself.
+America letting out a very deep and very dark howl, and you're right to be shaking at the knees.
+But before we go tossing handfuls of our fellow citizens off the moral balcony, please: nostra culpa.
+Because I think that the real truth is that we on the Democratic side of the aisle are as much to blame for this.
+We got it completely wrong–every last one of us who believed that our view of America was indistinguishable from America itself.

 White people voted, and they voted for Trump.
 There is a simple reason for why that determined the outcome of the election: the majority of America is white.
 Yes, that might surprise you to hear; we’ve been treated to several years of bombastic predictions that America had surpassed its distortionary homogeneity and was on an inevitable march towards a glorious non-white future.
 White people were already supposed to be irrelevant—white men especially.
 That was just the long arc of history, baby.